'The Galaxy' module considers in detail the basic physical processes that operate in galaxies, using our own Galaxy as an example.

 The Galaxy - Its Structure and Content: mass via the timing argument, solar neighbourhood kinematics, the bulge, the Sagittarius Dwarf.

-All the required material will be covered in the lectures, and a very comprehensive set of Course Notes is provided on this website (see below).
-However you may find the following textbooks useful for additional reading:
+All the required material will be covered in the lectures, and a very comprehensive set of Course Notes is provided on this website (see below), containing all the information you should need.
+However you may find the following textbooks useful for additional reading and reference:

-- The primary textbook is Galactic Astronomy by J.Binney & M.Merrifield, 1998, Princeton Univ Press.
+- Galactic Astronomy by J.Binney & M.Merrifield, 1998, Princeton Univ Press.

-- The secondary textbook is Galactic Dynamics by J.Binney & S.Tremaine, 1987 (and 2nd edition 2008), Princeton Univ Press (this covers a lot of material more advanced than this module, but also contains the basic results).
+- Galactic Dynamics by J.Binney & S.Tremaine, 1987 (2nd edition 2008), Princeton Univ Press.
+This covers a lot of material in more detail than we cover in this module, but also contains the basic results.
+A classic text.

 - Some general background is given by F. Shu, The Physical Universe, University Science Books.